All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I take oral semaglutide with coffee in the morning?

 No. You must take oral semaglutide on an empty stomach with only a small sip of plain water (up to 4 ounces).
 Wait at least 30 minutes before having coffee, food, or any other beverages.
-This is essential for proper absorption.
+This is important for proper absorption.

 What happens if I forget the 30-minute fasting window?